 - Deploy a secure EMM document manager, and enforce complex passwords, encryption, and separation of personal and work data, to prevent data leakage of sensitive/confidential content within corporate apps.

 It is time to take mobile security seriously, and these three simple steps are a great place to start.
-For more information about mobile security, common threats and how to mitigate / prevent them, please download SOTI’s Ebook – Is That a Trojan in your Pocket?
+For more information about mobile security, common threats and how to mitigate / prevent them, please download SOTI’s Ebook – Do You Know What's in Your Pocket?